tsunami416604/azure-docs.hu-hu/articles/event-hubs/event-hubs-management-libraries.md

     };
     ```

-1. Állítsa be a `CreateOrUpdate` paramétereit, és a megadott értékeket.
+1. Állítsa be a `CreateOrUpdate` paraméterek a megadott értékekre.
     ```csharp
     var ehParams = new EventHubCreateOrUpdateParameters()
     {